-With this age group, we generally meet two times per week for high school tutoring sessions that are ninety minutes in length.
+With this age group, we generally meet two times per week for tutoring sessions that are ninety minutes in length.
 We tutor students in algebra, geometry, calculus, biology, chemistry, physics, history, literature, writing, as well as their electives.

 Some students are faced with obstacles that can be more pronounced and challenging, and each has differing needs and backgrounds.
 Therefore, it’s helpful to define the students with these needs whom we serve at Evolve.
 They include students who have or struggle with:

 - Language-based learning disabilities (reading, decoding, dyslexia)

 - Academic challenges that have resulted in an IEP or 504 plan

 Often times, these students are faced with obstacles beyond academics and can benefit from a more specialized tutoring approach.